• Skip to primary navigation

 I knew I needed a traditional vanilla buttercream.
 After all, I needed to slather it on birthday cakes and cupcakes, and in between cookies, you know?

 The best part of this easy vanilla buttercream frosting is it doesn’t use traditional powdered sugar.
 It doesn’t use artificial sweeteners.
 It uses agave nectar!
-The sticky sweetener is perfect for this recipe and although I prefer agave nectar because it’s low glycemic, you can definitely sub in honey or maple syrup if you prefer.
+The sticky sweetener is perfect for this recipe and although I prefer agave nectar, you can definitely sub in honey or maple syrup if you prefer.

 This vanilla buttercream frosting is so light, fluffy, creamy, pillowy, whipped to perfection, made with simple ingredients, and easy to make!